The first step in the process is to identify if your Realtor® is a Black Hills Association of REALTORS® member.

 • Findings of fact are the conclusions of impartial panel members based on their reasoned assessment of all of the evidence and testimony presented during the hearing.
 Findings of fact are not appealable.

 Many ethics complaints result from misunderstanding or a failure in communication.
 Before filing an ethics complaint, make reasonable efforts to communicate with your real estate professional or a principal broker in the firm.
-If these efforts are not fruitful, the local association or the state association of REALTORS® can give you the procedures and forms necessary to file an ethics complaint.
+If these efforts are not fruitful, the local association of REALTORS® can give you the procedures and forms necessary to file an ethics complaint.

 227 Founders Park Drive